undertheground/design-system/README.md

 ```
 npm i @undertheground/vue
 ```
-Development of the design system for other frameworks is in progress.
+Development of the design system is in the progress.

 ## Contributors